Skip to main content Skip to secondary navigation

 Travel Within the U.S.

-Department of Homeland Security (DHS) regulations require that you have your valid passport with you at all times.
-Traveling with your original I-20/DS-2019/I-797 and I-94 record is also suggested.
+Department of Homeland Security (DHS) regulations require that you have your valid passport and Form I-94 with you at all times.
+Traveling with your original I-20/DS-2019/I-797 record is also suggested.
 Although this may not always be practical, we encourage you to have these documents with you whenever you travel off-campus, especially for air travel.

 Traveling While on a Stanford-Sponsored Visa